R-Bot: An LLM-based Query Rewrite System: Rewrite Evidence Preparation

-\hi{Hierarchical Rule Code Summarization.} The complex rule code structure poses two challenges for \llm code summarization.
-First, given the necessity of every declaration in the rule code structure, if we directly input them to \llm, the long context can greatly degrade \llm performance~\cite{liu2024lost,li2023long}.
-Second, the considerable width and depth of the structure (e.g., tens) further increase the reasoning complexity for \llm.
-We thus propose a hierarchical rule code summarization method.
-First, if a node declaration already has detailed comments, there is no need to summarize the node.
-Second, for the leaf node without comments, it can be directly summarized by \llm due to the simple code structure and absence of unfamiliar symbols.
+\hi{Hierarchical Rule Code Summarization.} The complex rule code structure poses two challenges for \llm summarization.
+First, due to the relevance of nearly every declaration in the code, if we directly input them to \llm, the long context can greatly degrade \llm performance~\cite{liu2024lost,li2023long}.
+Second, the substantial width and depth of the code structure (e.g., tens of nodes) further increase the reasoning burden.
+To address these issues, we propose a hierarchical rule code summarization method.
+First, if a node declaration already has detailed comments, summarization is unnecessary.
+Second, leaf node without comments can be directly summarized by \llm due to the simple code and absence of unfamiliar symbols.
 Third, for the non-leaf node whose children are already summarized, the symbol references in the declaration code can be clarified by its children summaries.
-Specifically, we insert the symbol summaries as comments into the declaration code, which enables \llm to accurately summarize the code.
-We repeat the process until we obtain the summary of the root, which represents the whole rule code.
+Specifically, we insert the symbol summaries as comments into the declaration code, which enables accurate \llm summarization.
+This process is repeated recursively until the root node is summarized, yielding a summary of the entire rule code.

 \hi{Rule Specification Regularization.} To facilitate \llm understanding, we regularize the rule code as a standard rewrite rule specification.
 Specifically, we use \llm to extract the condition and transformation of the rule, using the prompt \textit{$p_{reg}=$``Given a rewrite rule code summary, your task is to extract the rewrite rule that explains completely and detailedly the condition and transformation.''}.